-Although it is not possible to measure intra-arterial pressure in a finger artery, there is evidence that Human NIBP Controller indeed measures finger arterial blood pressure.
+Although it is not possible to measure intra-arterial pressure in a finger artery, there is evidence that Human NIBP Nano indeed measures finger arterial blood pressure.

 In simultaneous recordings with two finger blood pressure monitoring devices it could be determined that the unloaded diameter determined using the PhysioCal algorithm was close to the theoretically required 1/4-1/2 of the open diameter level [Wesseling 1995].
-At this diameter the transmural pressure is close to zero, and therefore finger cuff pressure is equal to intraarterial finger blood pressure.
+At this diameter the transmural pressure is close to zero, and therefore finger cuff pressure is equal to intra-arterial finger blood pressure.

-A second basis for the assumption that Human NIBP Controller correctly measures finger arterial blood pressure is a phenomenon that usually can be observed in a pressure tracing at the start of a Human NIBP measurement.
+A second basis for the assumption that the Human NIBP Nano correctly measures finger arterial blood pressure is a phenomenon that usually can be observed in a pressure tracing at the start of a Human NIBP measurement.